qiuosier/langchain-oracle/README.md

 ## Installation

-You can install the `langchain-oci` package from PyPI.
+You can install the `langchain-oracle` package from PyPI.

 ## Contributing